nilsbunger/parcel-browser/README.md

 When you're working on the code, you'll want the docs open for Shapely, GeoPandas, Django querysets and GeoDjango.
 You can google for all of them.

-# Management commands

-In `world/management/commands/` you'll find our custom command-line commands for doing ETL and various other processing.
-This is the easiest place to write code that isn't a web request.

-You can add a new file in this directory and it will magically become a Django mgmt command, eg `./manage.py <command> <params>`, where <command> is the name of the file you created.

 # Importing data